Is Cyber Security Training a Legal Requirement in Australia

 “Training is not in the legislation, so it is not required.”

 This is technically true and practically dangerous.
-The legislation sets a standard.
-Training is one of the most straightforward ways to meet it.
+The legislation sets a compliance standard.
+Structured accountability — through a system that assigns, tracks, and evidences obligations — is one of the most straightforward ways to meet it.
 Skipping it because it is not named does not remove the expectation.
 It removes the evidence.

 “We told staff to be careful.”

-Verbal instructions are not structured training.
+Verbal instructions are not structured compliance.
 They are not documented, not measurable, and not evidence.
 If something goes wrong, “we told them” is not a defensible position.

 “Our IT provider handles security.”

 IT providers manage infrastructure.
-They do not manage staff behaviour, policy awareness, or role-based obligations.
-These are separate responsibilities and they sit with the business, not the provider.
+They do not manage staff behaviour, policy obligations, or role-based accountability.
+These are separate compliance responsibilities and they sit with the business, not the provider.

 “We did a session when they started.”

 A single onboarding session does not demonstrate ongoing commitment.
-Compliance expectations are continuous.
-A session from twelve or eighteen months ago has limited value as current evidence.
+Compliance obligations are continuous.
+A session from twelve or eighteen months ago has limited value as current evidence of an active system.

 Where the real risk sits

 The risk is not a fine for failing to complete training.
-There is no specific penalty for not training staff.
+There is no specific penalty for not having a compliance program in place.

 The risk is what happens when something goes wrong and the business cannot show what it did to prevent it.

 After a data breach, the OAIC assesses whether the business met its obligations.
-If there is no evidence of structured training, that is a gap in the reasonable steps argument.
+If there is no evidence of a structured compliance system addressing the human layer, that is a gap in the reasonable steps argument.

 During an insurance claim, cyber insurers are asking harder questions about what controls were in place.
-If the business cannot demonstrate training, the claim may be challenged.
+If the business cannot demonstrate active compliance effort, the claim may be challenged.

 In client due diligence, larger organisations and government agencies increasingly expect suppliers and partners to demonstrate compliance frameworks.
-No training means a weaker position.
+No structured system means a weaker position.

 At the board level, directors are expected to understand and oversee material risks.
 Cyber is now a material risk for most businesses.
-If the board cannot explain what the business does to manage the human element, that is a governance gap.
+If the board cannot explain what compliance system the business uses to manage the human element, that is a governance gap.

 Scenario

 A finance team processes client payments and handles banking details daily.
-No one on the team has received any structured cyber training.
+No one on the team has completed any structured compliance pathway.
 There is no policy they have been asked to acknowledge.
 There is no record of any guidance specific to handling financial data.

 One team member receives a convincing email that appears to come from a client requesting a change to payment details.
 They update the records and process the next payment to a fraudulent account.

 The business reports the incident.
-When asked what training the finance team had received, the answer is none.
+When asked what compliance obligations the finance team had fulfilled, the answer is none.
 When asked what process existed for verifying payment changes, the answer is informal.
-When asked what evidence exists of any structured approach to managing this risk, the answer is unclear.
+When asked what evidence exists of any structured system for managing this risk, the answer is unclear.

-The training was not legally required.
+The compliance activity was not legally required.
 But its absence made the incident more likely, and the business less defensible.

 What good looks like

-A business that takes training seriously does not need to build a compliance department.
-It needs a structured, repeatable approach.
+A business that takes compliance seriously does not need to build a compliance department.
+It needs a structured, repeatable system.

 That means:

-• Role-based content.
-Staff who handle sensitive data receive training relevant to what they actually do, not a generic awareness module.
+- Role-based obligations.
+Staff who handle sensitive data receive compliance pathways relevant to what they actually do, not a generic awareness module.

-• Documented completion.
-The business can show who completed training, when, and what it covered.
+- Documented completion.
+The business can show who completed required obligations, when, and what they covered.

-• Regular reinforcement.
-Training happens more than once.
-It is updated and repeated so that it remains current.
+- Regular reinforcement.
+Compliance activity happens more than once.
+It is updated and repeated so that it remains current within the system.

-• Policy integration.
-Training connects to the business policies staff are expected to follow.
+- Policy integration.
+Compliance connects to the business policies staff are expected to follow.
 Policies are acknowledged in writing.

-• Accountability.
+- Accountability.
 Someone is responsible for making sure it happens.
 It is not left to chance.
+A platform tracks this automatically.

 Closing